 Trade unions in South Africa

 OriginsIts role in dismantling apartheid legislation and practices in the workplace remain one of its major achievements.
-During the apartheid era it succeeded in making employers appreciate the benefits of negotiating with employees through their representative unions.
+During the apartheid era it succeeded in showing employers the benefits of negotiating with employees through their representative unions.
 The fruits of these negotiations included agreements on union recognition, wages, conditions of service, workplace restructuring and retrenchments.
-Trade unions are recognised in the Constitution, which provides for the right to join trade unions, and for unions to collectively bargain and strike.
+Trade unions are recognised in the Constitution, which provides for the right of workers to join trade unions, and for unions to collectively bargain and strike.
 The Labour Relations Act has given workers and their unions redress through mediation, conciliation and arbitration.

-- Read more: The Department of Labour's Basic Guide to Trade Unions
+- Read more: the Department of Labour's Basic Guide to Trade Unions

 Progressive policyIndustrial relations policy is regulated through labour legislation that is negotiated at the statutory National Economic Development and Labour Council (Nedlac).
 Trade union federations, employer bodies, the government and civic organisations are represented in Nedlac, which debates and tries to reach consensus on social and economic policy issues.
 South Africa's post-1994 labour legislation is among the most progressive in the world, providing for different institutions to settle disputes, ensure fairness in the workplace, and nurture sound, co-operative industrial relations.

 - Website: www.nedlac.org.za